genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/01_introduction.md

 :::

 ### Gradle.properties
-Before you finish the creation of your new project, make sure your **gradle.properties** file in **server/jvm** has the  following highlighted properties:
+Before you finish creating your new project, make sure your **gradle.properties** file in **server/jvm** has the following highlighted properties:

 ```kotlin {2,3} title="server/jvm/gradle.properties"
                 ...